 - 4. A specially constructed chess clock for the visually handicapped shall be admissible.
-It shall incorporate the following features: - a.
-A dial fitted with reinforced hands, with every five minutes marked by one dot, and every 15 minutes by two raised dots. - b.
-A flag which can be easily felt.
+It shall incorporate the following features: - a. a dial fitted with reinforced hands, with every five minutes marked by one dot, and every 15 minutes by two raised dots, and - b. a flag which can be easily felt.
 Care should be taken that the flag is so arranged as to allow the player to feel the minute hand during the last 5 minutes of the full hour. - 5.
 The visually handicapped player must keep score of the game in Braille or longhand or record the moves on a tape recorder. - 6.
 A slip of the tongue in the announcement of a move must be corrected immediately and before the clock of the opponent is started. - 7.
-If during a game different positions should arise on the two chessboards, they must be corrected with the assistance of the controller and by consulting both players' game scores.
+If during a game different positions should arise on the two boards, they must be corrected with the assistance of the controller and by consulting both players' game scores.
 If the two game scores correspond with each other, the player who has written the correct move but executed the wrong one must adjust his position to correspond with the move on the game scores. - 8.
-If, when such differences occur and the two game scores are found to differ, the moves shall be retraced to the point where the two scores agree and the controller shall readjust the clock accordingly. - 9.
-The visually handicapped player shall have the right to make use of an assistant who shall have any or all of the following duties: - a.
-Make either player's move on the chessboard of the opponent. - b.
-Announce the moves of both players. - c.
-Keep the game score of the visually handicapped player and start his opponent's clock, (keeping rule 3.c in mind). - d.
-Inform the visually handicapped player only at his request of the number of moves completed and the time used up by both players. - e.
-Claim the game in cases where the time limit has been exceeded and inform the controller when the sighted player has touched one of his pieces. - f.
-Carry out the necessary formalities in case the game is adjourned.
-If the visually handicapped player does not make use of an assistant, the sighted player may make use of one who shall carry out the duties mentioned under point 9a and b.
+If, when such differences occur and the two game scores are found to differ, the moves shall be retraced to the point where the two scores agree and the controller shall readjust the clocks accordingly. - 9.
+The visually handicapped player shall have the right to make use of an assistant who shall have any or all of the following duties: - a. make either player's move on the board of the opponent - b. announce the moves of both players

+- c. keep the game score of the visually handicapped player and start his opponent's clock (keeping point 3.c in mind) - d. inform the visually handicapped player only at his request of the number of moves completed and the time used up by both players - e. claim the game in cases where the time limit has been exceeded and inform the controller when the sighted player has touched one of his pieces - f. carry out the necessary formalities in case the game is adjourned. - 10.
+If the visually handicapped player does not make use of an assistant, the sighted player may make use of one who shall carry out the duties mentioned in points 9.a and 9.b.